mrmodise/senepe/README.md

 ### Docker & Kubernetes
 To build the Docker image for this app, first build the project ``(yarn build)`` then image via ``docker build -t senepe:1.1 .`` and then ``docker run senepe:1.1``.
- I have already built an image, available at https://hub.docker.com/r/mrmodise/senepe/ so you can ``docker pull mrmodise/senepe``.
+ I have already built an image, available at https://hub.docker.com/r/mrmodise/senepe/ so you can ``docker pull mrmodise/senepe`` and for backend ``docker push mrmodise/backend:1.0``.
 If you are using Kubernetes to orchestrate your containers' architecture, then simply create a deployment ``kubectl create -f senepe-deployment.yaml``

 ### Documentation